 Elite Commercial REIT Management Pte.
-Ltd. (“ECRM” or “the Company”), part of the Elite Partners Group, is organised under the laws of Singapore and its operations are subject to the laws of Singapore.
+Ltd. (“ECRM” or “the Company”), part of the Elite Partners Group (“EPG” or the “Group”), is organised under the laws of Singapore and its operations are subject to the laws of Singapore.
 ECRM is committed to achieving its business objectives through ethical and excellent conduct.
 Integrity is one of ECRM’s core values and the Company is committed to high standards of corporate governance and accountability in its affairs.

 “Whistleblowing” refers to the making of certain disclosures (via a dedicated and clearly communicated reporting mechanism) of actual, suspected, or potential (or “reasonably anticipated”) conduct that an individual reasonably believes to be unlawful.
 Therefore, disclosures can be made by any third party engaged in a business relationship with ECRM about serious breaches observed in their dealings with ECRM.
 This includes the reporting of information alleging serious breach of laws, regulations, or ethics by another ECRM employee(s).
 You are encouraged to raise genuine concerns about possible improprieties in the conduct of ECRM’s business, whether in matters of financial reporting or other malpractices, at the earliest opportunity in an appropriate way.

 The Group Code of Conduct and Ethics applies to all employees of EPG including ECRM employees.
 It sets out the principles to guide ECRM employees in carrying out their duties and responsibilities when dealing with ECRM, its business partners, customers, suppliers and other stakeholders.
 The Group Code of Conduct and Ethics covers areas such as fraud, business and workplace behaviour, protection of assets, proprietary information and intellectual property, confidentiality, conflict of interest, and non-solicitation of customers and employees.